 Recently, in the light of crazy golf being installed at Rochester Cathedral and a helter-skelter at Norwich, a Times headline asked, ‘Is this the year cathedrals became cool?’

-Joseph, who left RGS in 2011, says: “The answer is undoubtedly a resounding ‘No!’, but this does go to show the extent to which cathedrals have moved to engage people on their own terms.”
+Joseph, who left RGS in 2011 and has recently taken up the post of trustee for a new charity, Art in the Churches, says: “The answer is undoubtedly a resounding ‘No!’, but this does go to show the extent to which cathedrals have moved to engage people on their own terms.”

 Talented Joseph’s stunning photographs have been published in the national press, books and in exhibitions at the National Theatre.